 This entirely depends on the scale of the emergency.
 If this emergency is wide-scale, for example, a natural disaster, there should be news coverage.
 Remind your loved one to keep up with this news coverage as this helps them stay informed about any emergency alerts or any new developments that will help keep them safe.

 Additionally, remind your loved one to reach out and seek support from a trusted group around them.
-If your loved one lives alone, consider moving them to a retirement community where there are amazing amenities and a supportive team such as ours.
-Contact us here to find out more about life in our retirement community.
+If your loved one lives alone, consider moving them to a senior living community where there are amazing amenities and a supportive team such as ours.
+Contact us here to find out more about life in our senior living community.

 What Should Your Loved One Do after the Emergency Has Ended?